Battle Plan: World Wide Battle Plan

 Another version of the game is World Wide Battle Plan (WWBP).
 This game uses the same rules but with increased capacity for "31 players all trying to gain control of 255 land and sea spaces over the entire world".
 In 2021, the publisher warns that the game can be complex, with "seven pages" of results every turn.
 Variants include a "Real Forces" version in a 1982 setting, another in a 1939 setting, anonymous and anonymous partners versions, a "Lesser Forces" version which is identical to the 1982 game except the superpowers are not played by humans, and a slow game with monthly turnarounds.
 According to the publisher, "World Wide Battle Plan was nominated at Origins 1988, 1989 and 1999 for best [PBM] game of the year, and won the Gamers Choice award at Gencon in 1988 for best [PBM] game.
 Cold War WWBP was nominated for best new [PBM] game of 1997 at Origins 1998."

 Reception

 Reviewer Dan Lewandowski, in the September/October 1996 issue of Paper Mayhem magazine stated that, "Battle Plan is a great war game.
 It combines strategy and diplomacy into a simple, yet complex game."
 Lewandowski also agreed with Flying Buffalo Inc.'s recommendation to try this before World Wide Battle Plan.

+In Issue 8 of Perfidious Albion, Andy Holt compared this game to the rival PBM game Nuclear Destruction, and called Battle Plan "a much more complex game with many more decisions to be made: the balance of production; the distribution of money; how to carry out an attack; how many spies to use, and where, etc. A very interesting game."